‘ONE OF OUR COPS IS MISSING’

 It’s interesting how Colin and Priya meet for the first time in this episode.
 I’m not sure if they’re rubbing each other off the wrong way, but I get the impression they’re going to interact with each other more.

 Linda Newton makes a brief appearance as Pal Kenzy in this and is apparently engaged to somebody called Phil.
 Wait!
 Pal’s engaged!
 When did this happen?
 Isn’t she coming back to the Star Cops here?

 I do like how Philip Oliver’s Paul Bailey gets introduced in the episode.
 At first, you’d think he’s working with the bad guy, Ewan Bailey as Martin Collyer.
 But it soon turns out to be a convincing cover.

 The story has Paul Bailey recruited into the Star Cops by the end.
 Soon Nathan; Colin; Paul and Priya are summoned by Nimmy March as co-ordinator Shayla Moss who warns them about Mother Earth.

 ‘One of Our Cops Is Missing’ is a good beginning to the ‘Star Cops’ audio series.
-I like how it reintroduces old characters as well as introduce new ones.
-I wonder what’ll come next in the series.
+I like how it reintroduces old characters as well as introducing new ones.
+I wonder what will come next in the series.

 The CD extras are as follows.
-At the end of the ‘One Of Our Cops Is Missing’ disc, there are behind-the-scenes interviews with the cast and crew including David Calder; Philip Olivier; Andrew Secombe; Ewan Bailey; producer David Richardson; director Helen Goldwyn; writer/script editor Andrew Smith; etc.
+At the end of ‘One of Our Cops Is Missing’, there are behind-the-scenes interviews with the cast and crew including David Calder, Philip Olivier, Andrew Secombe, Ewan Bailey, producer David Richardson, director Helen Goldwyn, writer/script editor Andrew Smith, etc.

 ‘One of Our Cops Is Missing’ rating – 8/10